-- (a) A contract may be made in any manner sufficient to show agreement, including by offer and acceptance or conduct of both parties which recognizes the existence of a contract. - (b) If the parties so intend, an agreement sufficient to make a contract may be found even if the time when the agreement was made cannot be determined, one or more terms are left open or to be agreed upon, or the records of the parties do not otherwise establish a contract.

-- (c) Even if one or more terms are left open, a contract does not fail for indefiniteness if there is a reasonably certain basis for an appropriate remedy. - (d) Language in a record which expressly conditions the intention of the drafter to contract only upon agreement by the other party to terms in the record is not effective to prevent contract formation unless the language is conspicuous.
+- (a) A contract may be made in any manner sufficient to show agreement, including by offer and acceptance or conduct of both parties recognizing the existence of a contract. - (b) If the parties so intend, an agreement sufficient to make a contract may be found even if the time when the agreement was made cannot be determined, one or more terms are left open or to be agreed upon, or the records of the parties do not otherwise establish a contract. - (c) Even if one or more terms are left open, a contract does not fail for indefiniteness if there is a reasonably certain basis for an appropriate remedy. - (d) Language in a record which expressly conditions the intention to contract upon agreement by the other party to terms in the record must be conspicuous.